 Mr. LONGMORE.-He has opposed the narrow-gauge system throughout.

 Mr. H. R. WILLIAMS.- He is known to be theoretically opposed to the break of gauge.
 Every honorable member knows that…’

-The Committee made no such concession with the Colac to Beech Forest line, insisting on narrow gauge.
-The upshot was that after 18 months of investigations and debate, the Warburton and Beech Forest Bills were passed.
-So against the professional advice of the Engineer-in-Chief, Victoria was now committed to a third narrow gauge branch line.
+Against the professional advice of the Engineer-in-Chief, Victoria was now committed to a three narrow gauge branch lines.
 The first, from Wangaratta to Whitfield, had been authorised as a 2’0” gauge line, but Rennick found that he could increase the width by six inches without significantly changing the specifications for bridges, earthworks and sleepers.
 He convinced Williams to approve this without reference to parliament, and when the legislation for the Gembrook and Beech Forest lines was introduced, the 2’6” gauge was specified.
 It was a big step away from the Decauville principles, and enabled the use of much bigger locomotives.

 Pintsch Gas Carriage Lights

-But electric lighting was being pursued for stations.
+Electric lighting was nevertheless pursued for stations.
 Spencer Street had been electrically lit in 1883, but extensive electric lighting required a power station.
 Planning for this was under way in 1895, but it was two years before tenders were let.
 By late 1899 the plant was operational, supplying current for the lighting of the Melbourne Goods Sheds and Flinders Street Station, but also the Houses of Parliament, the General Post office and the Public Library.

 Expansion of the Melbourne Goods Sheds